anditv21/schmandi/README.md

 <summary>Setup</summary>
 <ul>
    <br>
-   Insert your BOT token in the file called "example.config.json" and rename it to "config.json"
+   Insert your discord bot token from <a href="https://discord.dev/">developer portal</a> in the file called "example.config.json" and rename it to "config.json"
+   Insert your <a href="https://developers.giphy.com/">giphy</a> api key
    <br>
      <br>
   Run pip install -r requirements.txt